-The Snow leopard (Uncia uncia) is considered endangered (IUCN, 2008) across its entire range in Central Asia, including in Russia.
+The Snow leopard is (controversially) considered vulnerable (IUCN, 2017) across its entire range in Central Asia, including in Russia.

-As of 2014, fewer than 100 snow leopards remain in Russia, mostly in the Altai-Sayan Ecoregion.
-As an apex predator, this beautiful cat plays a critical role in maintaining the structure of the region’s ecological community, from large mammals down to grazing grasses and even rodents.
+Some snow leopard researchers believe we do not have sufficient data and advocate for an Endangered status.
+As of 2019, approximately 100 snow leopards (Panthera uncia) remain in Russia, mostly in the Altai-Sayan Ecoregion.
+As an apex predator, this beautiful cat plays a critical role in maintaining ecological balance in the region, from large mammals down to grazing grasses and even rodents.

-Scientists from Altaisky Nature Reserve, Arkhar NGO, and regional protected areas have spent the last 3 years conducting extensive presence/absence and camera-trapping surveys to gain a more comprehensive and nuanced understanding of snow leopard distribution and ecology in Altai and other parts of the cat’s Russian habitat range.
+Scientists from Altaisky Nature Reserve, Sailyugemsky National Park, and regional protected areas have spent the last decade conducting extensive presence/absence and camera-trapping surveys to gain a more comprehensive and nuanced understanding of snow leopard distribution and ecology in Altai and other parts of the cat’s Russian habitat range.

 The Altai Project, SUNY-ESF, and Snow Leopard Conservancy have worked intensively to provide financial support, technical and scientific expertise, and equipment.
-We have collectively provided over dozens of camera-traps, developed and installed anti-poaching monitoring devices, designed data recording technology, and financially supported numerous surveying and anti-poaching expeditions.
+We have collectively provided dozens of camera-traps, developed and installed anti-poaching monitoring devices, designed data recording technology, promoted community collaborations, and financially supported numerous surveying and anti-poaching programs over that time.

-All of the surveying work has driven one point home: large numbers of poacher’s snares are found in many regions, even the most inaccessible.
+All of the research has driven one point home: snow leopards and other large mammals still face significant poaching pressure in even the most inaccessible places.
 Snares and other poaching methods are the biggest threat to snow leopards in Altai.
-It is easy to catch the leopards with snares, because the cats are very predictable, favoring the same trails, for many years.
-In remote regions like this, snaring may be the only source of income for a local family.
-The smuggler’s supply chain travels via Kazakhstan or the Russian Far East to China and other Asian countries with a demand for animal parts.
-Despite these great distances, this trade can be quite profitable.
+It is easy to catch the leopards with snares, because the cats are creatures of habit, year in and out.
+In remote regions like this, poaching may be a critical source of income for a local family.
+The smuggler’s supply chain stretches to Asian countries with a demand for animal parts.

-Since 1998, there have been ambitious conservation and enforcement efforts in Altai that regularly supported anti-poaching activities, including inter-agency anti-poaching brigades and Game Management Committee patrol teams.
-Nevertheless the areas to be patrolled remain vast, and staff and resources extremely sparse.
-Much of the key snow leopard habitat is completely outside of protected areas, or is insufficiently protected, leaving the animals completely open to poachers aside from sporadic enforcement patrols that might stumble upon poachers in the field.
+Since 1998, there have been ambitious conservation and enforcement efforts, including anti-poaching programs, inter-agency anti-poaching brigades, and Game Management Committee patrol teams.
+Nevertheless, the areas to be patrolled remain vast, and staff and resources extremely sparse.
+Much of snow leopard habitat is completely outside of protected areas, or is insufficiently protected.

-Many projects have been devoted to developing alternative income sources in the local community, but residents living in remote snow leopard habitats often miss the opportunity to participate in such initiatives or obtain support for small business development.
+Many resources have been devoted to developing alternative income sources in Altai, but residents living in remote snow leopard habitats often miss the opportunity to participate in such initiatives or obtain support for small business development.
 A large ecotourism development program called “Land of the Snow Leopard” is aimed at increasing local economic benefit and linking development to wildlife conservation.

 We support snow leopard conservation by:

-- Fundraising for local conservation, research, and enforcement activities
+- Supporting local conservation, research, and enforcement activities

 - Facilitating the development and testing of poacher detection systems